sarahob/space-boost/README.md

 Simple game built with Phaser.

-Use the left and right arrow keys to boost up to the warp point.
+Use the left and right arrow keys to boost up to the warp point and escape.

 Be careful not to hit the moving obstacles though!